Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

 You can serve falafel for breakfast, lunch, and dinner

-Falafel is a staple Middle Eastern dish and popular street food around the world. that consist of fried spiced balls or patties of ground chickpeas, fresh herbs, and spice
+Falafel is a staple Middle Eastern dish and popular street food around the world. that consists of fried spiced balls or patties of ground chickpeas, fresh herbs, and spice

 - 2 cups, soaked white chickpeas